Bluemangoo/RWNC/README.md

-# RWNC 1.2.1.1 by bluemangoo
+# RWNC 2.1.1.1 by bluemangoo
 *Don't want to see the console?
 Use RWNC to help you!*
 ## What is RWNC
 Run With No Console launcher.
 ## How to use
-1. Rename your server launcher as **"obr.bat"** or **"obr.exe"**.
+1. Put the launcher and RWNC tool in the same folder.

-2. Put the launcher and RWNC tool in the same folder.
+2. Open CMD and do `cd <the folder where RWNC is>`

-3. Run RWNC
+3. Do `RWNC <command>`

 4. Then you can use F12 to hide the console and Pause to show the console.
 ## Requirements